About Women's Aid

 Commitment:The requirement after training is one shift per week for a minimum of two years, following training.

-The Helpline is open 24 hours a day, 7 days a week and we are looking for volunteers to operate the ‘out of hours’ service.
+The Helpline is open 24 hours a day, 7 days a week.

 What's required for this position